 To develop a Management Strategy for the Taw Torridge Estuary mussel resource which identifies a programme of actions for the development of the mussel fishery.
-This workstream was not started in 2022/2023.
+All outstanding MCZ assessments, in particular for T3 sites, have been submitted to Natural England for formal advice.
+Other MPA assessments have been reviewed when new conservation advice or features have been added to the sites and where condition assessments have been undertaken.